csusbdt/app/SETUP.md

 ### staging

-Create another Facebook app named apps with the following settings.
+Create another Facebook app named `you-apps` with the following settings.

-- For the app display name, use "apps".
+- For the app display name, use any string.
-- For the app namespace, use `apps`.
+- For the app namespace, use `you-apps`.
-- For the app domain, use `apps.herokuapp.com`.
+- For the app domain, use `you-apps.herokuapp.com`.
 - Enable sandbox mode so that only developers will be able to use the app.
-- Under the integration options, select _Website with Facebook Login_ and for the site url use `https://apps.herokuapp.com/`.
+- Under the integration options, select _Website with Facebook Login_ and for the site url use `https://you-apps.herokuapp.com/`.

 In order to set variables for the Heroku runtime environment, you need to do an initial deployment.
+(I need to verify this statement.)

     git push staging master

 Use the `heroku config:add` command to write the app id and secret into Heroku's execution environment for the staging app.

-    heroku config:add --app apps FB_APP_ID=<staging id>
+    heroku config:add --app you-apps FB_APP_ID=<staging id>
-    heroku config:add --app apps FB_APP_SECRET=<staging secret>
+    heroku config:add --app you-apps FB_APP_SECRET=<staging secret>

 You can check these settings by using the following command.

-    heroku config --app app594s
+    heroku config --app you-apps

 ### production

 Create another app named app with the following settings.

-- For the app display name, use "App".
+- For the app display name, use any string.
-- For the app namespace, use `app`.
+- For the app namespace, use `you-app`.
-- For the app domain, use `app.herokuapp.com`.
+- For the app domain, use `you-app.herokuapp.com`.
 - Leave sandbox mode disabled.
-- Under the integration options, select _Website with Facebook Login_ and for the site url use `https://app.herokuapp.com/`.
+- Under the integration options, select _Website with Facebook Login_ and for the site url use `https://you-app.herokuapp.com/`.

+Do an initial deployment before trying to set Heroku runtime environment.

+    git push production master

 Use the `heroku config:add` command to write the app id and secret into Heroku's execution environment for the production app.

-    heroku config:add --app app FACEBOOK_APP_ID=<production id>
+    heroku config:add --app you-app FB_APP_ID=<production id>
-    heroku config:add --app app FACEBOOK_APP_SECRET=<production secret>
+    heroku config:add --app you-app FB_APP_SECRET=<production secret>

 You can check these settings by using the following command.

-    heroku config --app app
+    heroku config --app you-app

 ## Create Mongo databases

 Install Mongo locally for testing in the development deployment.
 Use the binary distribution provided through the MongoDB website (referred to as the 10gen builds).
 Note that there are easier approaches to installing mongo, but this approach will work on all possible development platforms that your developrs might use: Windows, OS X and Linux.

 The following runs Mongo locally.

     mongod

-Create 2 Mongo databases through the MongoLab website, a database for staging named _app594s_ and another for production named _app594_.
+Create 2 Mongo databases through the MongoLab website, a database for staging named _you-apps_ and another for production named _you-app_.
 Make a database user for each database.
 Make a note of the driver-based connection strings for these 2 databases provided through the MongoLab Web site.

-Use the `heroku config:add` command to write the driver-based connection strings into the staging and production Heroku execution environments.
+Use the `heroku config:add` command to write the configuration data needed by that app to connect to the database.

+    heroku config:add --app you-apps MONGO_PORT=<staging mongodb port number>
+    heroku config:add --app you-apps MONGO_HOST=<staging mongodb host name>

-    heroku config:add --app app594s MONGOLAB_URI=<staging string>
+    heroku config:add --app you-app MONGO_PORT=<production mongodb port number>
-    heroku config:add --app app594  MONGOLAB_URI=<production string>
+    heroku config:add --app you-app MONGO_HOST=<production mongodb host name>

 You can check the settings by using the following command.

-    heroku config --app app594s
+    heroku config --app you-apps
-    heroku config --app app594
+    heroku config --app you-app

 ## Configure dependencies